 You may be eligible for the TWEAK Trial.
 A randomized clinical trial at UAB to determine if strength training rehabilitation improves recovery after joint replacement.
 Participants receive free health and functional status monitoring, free body composition and fitness testing, $500 for participation, and free personal exercise testing (half of the participants).
 Supervised exercise training program with certified trainers (half of participants): 3 days per week for 16 weeks at the Exercise Clinical Trials Facility at UAB.
 For more information, please call 205-934-6231.

 If so, you may qualify for a research study.
 To be considered you must be at least 50 years of age, have high blood pressure with a systolic (upper) number of at least 130 and have no history of diabetes or stroke.
 If you qualify for the study, receive the following at no cost: FDA approved blood pressure medication, regular medical testing, memory testing, EKG’s (electrocardiograms), and blood pressure management.
 Compensation.
 Call the SPRINT office of Dr. Thornley-Brown in the Department of Nephrology, 975-4482.

-African American lesbian and bisexual women needed to study how bacterial vaginosis — the most common vaginal infection — occurs.
+Lesbian and bisexual women needed to study how bacterial vaginosis — the most common vaginal infection — occurs.
 We want to understand the behaviors that put women at risk for this common infection and we want to improve screening and prevention.
 205-996-2780

 Do you have a history of heart disease OR diabetes and/or other cardiovascular risk factors?
 If so, you may be eligible for the REDUCE-IT trial.
 REDUCE-IT is a research study testing an investigational drug.
 Eight study visits over 5 years.
 Compensated up to $500.
 Call 205-975-7238, option 2.